 Business and Human Rights, ESG, Environment and Sustainable Finance

-João Maria Botelho is an undergraduate student at the NOVA School of Law, a Research Assistant at NOVA’s Business, Human Rights and the Environment, an Energy Transition Researcher at the US Coalition on Sustainability, and a Policy Intern at The Global Alliance for a Sustainable Planet.
+Mr. João Maria Botelho is an LL.B student at NOVA School of Law and a Research Assistant at NOVA’s Business, Human Rights and the Environment, NOVA OCEAN, and NOVA Green Lab (member of the editorial board).

 He has a strong interest in ESG and Sustainable Finance.
 He has pursued training in this field through various courses and programs, including the Global Internship Program by Clifford Chance on Climate Change and Sustainable Finance, a Summer School on “Sustainable Finance” by the Joint Research Centre, Strategic Management courses at Copenhagen Business School, and Financial Market courses from Yale.

 In January 2023, he completed Matheson’s Irish law firm’s ESG Experience Programme.
 Some key areas of focus included advising clients on government support available for renewable energy projects, finalizing agreements, analyzing statutory instruments, and drafting contract provisions.